|Roy Thilly - Chair

 Prior to joining DC Water, Mr. Hawkins served as director of the District Department of the Environment (DDOE).
 Previously, he was the executive director of several non-profit organizations in New Jersey, including New Jersey Future, the Stony Brook Watershed Association, and the New Jersey Council of Watershed Associations.
 Mr. Hawkins held senior positions with the United States EPA and served then-Vice President Al Gore on the National Performance Review, playing an integral role in strengthening environmental protection programs at EPA and OSHA.

 Mr. Hawkins began his career by practicing law for the Boston firm Ropes & Gray.
 He is a member of the Bar in Massachusetts and the District of Columbia.
 He graduated summa cum laude from Princeton University and cum laude from Harvard Law School.
 Since 1999, Mr. Hawkins has taught Environmental Law and Policy for the Princeton Environment Institute at Princeton University.

 Deborah S. Parker

 Deborah S. Parker was elected to the Board of Trustees of the North American Electric Reliability Corporation in February 2017.
 Ms. Parker serves on the Corporate Governance and Human Resources, Nominating, and Finance and Audit Committees.

-Ms. Parker earned a bachelor’s degree from Southern Illinois University, a master's of arts from Washington University, and a master's in business administration from Baker College.
+Ms. Parker earned a Bachelor of Arts from Southern Illinois University; a Master of Arts from Washington University in St. Louis, Mo.; and a Master of Business Administration from Baker College.